International response to the MeToo movement: Belgium

 On November 9, 2017, The Vlaamse Radio- en Televisieomroeporganisatie stopped all collaboration with Bart De Pauw, a Belgian TV producer, after several complains and allegations of sexual intimidation were filed against him.
 The TV producer is facing charges of stalking women and electronic nuisance behaviour.
-The trial will start on January 14, 2021.
+The trial was scheduled for January 14, 2021.

 In May 2019, Julie Van Espen was the victim of a homicide in Antwerp.
 Her death has led to political protests against sexual violence.
 That month, over 15,000 people walked a 'silent march' in Antwerp for Van Espen.
 The hashtags '#enough', '#MeToo' and '#JulieVanEspen' were used by people on social media to command attention to the case, to raise awareness on sexual violence, and to address that the suspect of her murder had been convicted of rape twice before.